trongaus/trongaus.github.io/README.md

 Last website update: 14 May 2016

-Last resume update: 7 September 2015
+Last resume update: 15 May 2016